ScorpioBroker/ScorpioBroker/README.md

 To get the aaio version run the maven build like this

-`mvn clean package -DskipTests -Pdocker`
+`mvn clean package -DskipTests -Pdocker-aaio`

 The corresponding docker-compose file is docker-compose-aaio.yml